 Cherokee Electric Cooperative was organized in 1937 and has existed to serve our members ever since.
 Our service area has more than 2,593 miles of lines that bring safe and dependable electric power to more than 25,000 meters.
 We provide services in Calhoun, Cherokee, DeKalb, Etowah, and Marshall counties.
 Click the tabs below to view our key staff members as well as our board of directors and the districts they represent.

 If you are a Cherokee Electric Cooperative member and you experience a power outage, please notify us by telephone so we can make every effort to restore your service as soon as possible.
 Landline telephones are not normally affected by power outages.
 Keep in mind that depending on the size of the affected area there could be dozens or even hundreds of members trying to call.
-Please be patient with busy signals and keep trying.
 Our service department needs to know the full extent of the outage.

 The residential deposit amount (either $150 or $300) is based on your credit.
 Once you complete your membership application, we will run a credit report to determine the deposit amount.
 Once the membership fee ($5), deposit, and service connection fee ($35) are paid, your power will be connected in 1 to 3 business days.